TRUE CHRISTIAN DISCIPLESHIP (Part 1)

 Fifth, Discipleship is not Mentoring or Coaching:

-The primary goal of mentoring or coaching is to boost self confidence, promote self awareness, encourage self development, enhance skills, or increase knowledge and thus increase work performance.
-They are certainly good, helpful and beneficial, but they are not the same thing as Discipleship.
+The primary goal of mentoring or coaching is to boost self-confidence, promote self-awareness, encourage self-development, enhance skills, or increase knowledge and thus increase work performance.
+They are undoubtedly good, helpful, and beneficial, but they are not the same as Discipleship.

 The Lord Jesus said, “A disciple is not above his teacher, but everyone who is perfectly trained will be like his teacher.”
 (Luke 6:40 NKJV).

-The disciple’s full transformation into Christ-likeness will only take place when he sees the Lord Jesus Christ face to face, when He returns physically.
+The disciple’s complete transformation into Christlikeness will only occur when he sees the Lord Jesus Christ face to face when He returns physically.

-If true Christian Discipleship is not the same thing as experiencing the New Birth, attending Bible School, Church Confirmation and Ordination, doing Christian services, or mentoring and Coaching; what then is true Christian Discipleship?
+If true Christian Discipleship is not the same as experiencing the New Birth, attending Bible School, Church Confirmation and Ordination, doing Christian services, or mentoring and Coaching, what is true Christian Discipleship?

 Find out in the second part of this piece!

 Prayer: My Dear Heavenly Father, I repent today of my neglect of the Great Commission.
-Dear Holy Spirit, teach and help me to make daily progress in my discipleship journey and to encourage and help others to embark on the same spiritual journey into Christ-likeness, in Jesus’ name.
+Dear Holy Spirit, teach and help me make daily progress in my discipleship journey and encourage and help others embark on the same spiritual journey into Christlikeness, in Jesus’ name.
 Amen.